-This guide is designed to help you identify scam emails, so you can be careful and confident online and sniﬀ out when something is wrong.
+This guide is designed to help you identify scam emails and texts, so you can be careful and confident online and sniff out when something is wrong.

 Want to save this for later?
-Download an eBook copy here.
+Download our ebook below!

 Common Signs It’s A Scam

 • The sender’s email address may be different from the trusted organisation’s website address, even if only slightly.
 The email may be sent from a completely different address or a free webmail address.

 • The text message or email begins with “From (company name):” or “Dear Valued Customer”.

 • There is an urgent call to action, such as: ‘unless you act immediately your account may be closed’, ‘ your account has been suspended’ or ‘your account had an “unauthorised login attempt”’.

 • A prominent or strange looking website link with symbols.
 These can look very similar to the correct company address.